Rock Buns

-It was actually one of our lovely Twitter followers who’d requested this recipe and of course, Granny had her go-to Rock Bun recipe right on cue!
-I’m pretty sure prior to this, the last time I made Rock Buns was in my High School Home Economics class and I’m pretty sure they were more rock than they were bun.
+It was actually one of my lovely Twitter followers who’d requested this recipe, and of course, Granny had her go-to Rock Bun recipe right on cue!
+I’m pretty sure prior to this, the last time I made Rock Buns was in my High School Home Economics class, and I’m pretty sure they were more rock than they were bun.

 Turns out, I love Rock Buns!
 It wasn’t until Granny compared them to scones that I thought there was a chance they were something I could get on board with.